-- The material provided consists of two folders : game-engine which contains the tools offered by the model and tutos which is the folder where you will do the exercises. - It is normal for the project not to run properly : the game to be launched is initialized to null in the Play.java file in the tutos folder.
-You will correct this issue as you progress through the tutorial. - To do the exercises, you will work in subpackages of ch.epfl.cs107.play from the tutos folder. - You will not modify the contents of the game-engine folder. - Simple rule to remember : - The contents of the model should be consulted in the packages of ch.epfl.cs107.play of the game-engine folder. - The graphics resources provided are in the folder src/main/resources of the folder tutos. - The exercises are to be done in subpackages of ch.epfl.cs107.play of the tutos folder.
+- The material provided consists of two folders : game-engine which contains the toolkit properly speaking, and tutos which is the folder where you will do the exercises. - It is normal for the project not to run properly : the game to be launched is initialized to null in the Play.java file in the tutos folder.
+You will correct this issue as you progress through the tutorial. - You will not modify the contents of the game-engine folder. - Take advantage of the search functions in IntelliJ (for example, right-click on an identifier and then Go to > Declaration or usage can be very useful). - Simple rules to remember : - The contents of the model should be consulted in the packages of ch.epfl.cs107.play of the game-engine folder. - The graphics resources provided are in the folder src/main/resources of the folder tutos. - The exercises are to be done in subpackages of ch.epfl.cs107.play of the tutos folder. - Learn how to explore the facilities of your development tool.